carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 `sudo gparted` launched the program.
 I picked out the device I needed to reformat, deleted all partitions except one, then reformatted it to FAT32.
 It wiped it all in one go, and I was ready to open etcher and move on.
 Let's hope this round of flashing actually works.

+### success!

+It's been a little over a week of trying to figure out this whole flashing an SD card situation.
+I knew it would take a while to figure out, but I did *not* expect it to take *this* long.
+I think etcher really helped, but I'd like to try again with the command line `dd` version (now that I know I had the wrong image on my USB stick) once I've gotten this whole imaging thing down.

+Onto ssh-ing!